iesxz-c/Stew-Server/README.md

 ### Database Version Control with Flask-Migrate

 **Flask-Migrate** provides version control for database migrations by leveraging **Alembic**, a database migration tool for SQLAlchemy.
 As Stew evolves, its database schema might need updates, like adding new tables or modifying existing columns.
 Flask-Migrate helps us manage these schema changes smoothly without losing data.
 When we modify our model classes, we can use Flask-Migrate to generate migration scripts.
 These scripts record the necessary SQL commands to update the database schema, allowing us to:

-- **Upgrade**: Apply the latest changes to the database.
-- **Downgrade**: Revert to an earlier database schema version, if needed.

-Using Flask-Migrate ensures that the database schema stays synchronized with the application’s codebase, making it easier to track and apply changes across different environments, like development, staging, and production.

-### Response Format
-Responses are typically returned in JSON format, with appropriate HTTP status codes.

-### Requirements
-The following are the key dependencies used in the Stew backend application:

-**Flask**: Core web framework for building the backend API.

-**Flask-JWT-Extended**: Adds JWT (JSON Web Token) authentication for securing API endpoints.

-**Flask-SocketIO**: Enables real-time, bi-directional communication for features like group chat.

-**Flask-SQLAlchemy**: ORM for database interactions, making it easier to manage data models.

-**Flask-Migrate**: Handles database migrations and schema changes with Alembic.

-**SQLAlchemy**: Core SQL toolkit and ORM for database management.

-**APScheduler**: Adds scheduling capabilities, useful for tasks like sending reminders or notifications.

-**google-generativeai**: Enables integration with Google’s generative AI for features like AI-assisted doubt solving.

 ## Installation